 Believe it or not, there are so many alternatives to your typical festival toiletries that will help out the environment; natural sunscreen, deodorant sticks or bamboo toilet roll.
 Plus, the non-liquid alternatives weigh less – maybe this will finally be the year you fulfil the promise to yourself to pack light?

-If it so happens that you’re unfortunate enough to start riding the crimson wave, having plastic free period products on-hand helps out you and the environment too.
+If it so happens that you’re unfortunate enough to start riding the crimson wave, having plastic free period products on-hand helps you out and the environment too.

 6 – Stay hydrated